Vichy France: German invasion, November 1942

 Hitler ordered Case Anton to occupy Corsica and then the rest of the unoccupied southern zone in immediate reaction to the landing of the Allies in North Africa (Operation Torch) on 8 November 1942.
 Following the conclusion of the operation on 12 November, Vichy's remaining military forces were disbanded.
 Vichy continued to exercise its remaining jurisdiction over almost all of metropolitan France, with the residual power devolved into the hands of Laval, until the gradual collapse of the regime following the Allied invasion in June 1944.
-On 7 September 1944, following the Allied invasion of France, the remainders of the Vichy government cabinet fled to Germany and established a puppet government in exile in the so-called Sigmaringen enclave.
+On 7 September 1944, following the Allied invasion of France, the remnants of the Vichy government cabinet fled to Germany and established a puppet government in exile in the so-called Sigmaringen enclave.
 That rump government finally fell when the city was taken by the Allied French army in April 1945.

 Part of the residual legitimacy of the Vichy regime resulted from the continued ambivalence of U.S. and other leaders.
 President Roosevelt continued to cultivate Vichy, and promoted General Henri Giraud as a preferable alternative to de Gaulle, despite the poor performance of Vichy forces in North Africa – Admiral François Darlan had landed in Algiers the day before Operation Torch.
 Algiers was headquarters of the Vichy French 19th Army Corps, which controlled Vichy military units in North Africa.
 Darlan was neutralised within 15 hours by a 400-strong French resistance force.
 Roosevelt and Churchill accepted Darlan, rather than de Gaulle, as the French leader in North Africa.
 De Gaulle had not even been informed of the landing in North Africa.
-The United States also resented the Free French taking control of St Pierre and Miquelon on 24 December 1941, because, Secretary of State Cordell Hull believed, it interfered with a U.S.–Vichy agreement to maintain the status quo with respect to French territorial possessions in the western hemisphere.
+The United States also resented the Free French taking control of Saint Pierre and Miquelon on 24 December 1941, because, Secretary of State Cordell Hull believed, it interfered with a U.S.–Vichy agreement to maintain the status quo with respect to French territorial possessions in the western hemisphere.

 Following the invasion of France via Normandy and Provence (Operation Overlord and Operation Dragoon) and the departure of the Vichy leaders, the U.S., the United Kingdom and the Soviet Union finally recognized the Provisional Government of the French Republic (GPRF) headed by de Gaulle as the legitimate government of France on 23 October 1944.
 Before that, the first return of democracy to Metropolitan France since 1940 had occurred with the declaration of the Free Republic of Vercors on 3 July 1944, at the behest of the Free French government – but that act of resistance was quashed by an overwhelming German attack by the end of July.